Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Importing an Existing Version of Beat Saber</h2>
-  <p>BSManager allows easy importing and organizing of your existing versions of Beat Saber, enabling you to retain
+  <p><a href="https://github.com/Zagrios/bs-manager">BSManager</a> allows easy importing and organizing of your existing versions of <a href="https://beatsaber.com/">Beat Saber</a>, enabling you to retain
-    all your previously downloaded or created data while taking advantage of BSManager's management features.</p>
+    all your previously downloaded or created data while taking advantage of <a href="https://github.com/Zagrios/bs-manager">BSManager</a>'s management features.</p>
 </div>

 <div align="center">